What is a Lichen?

 The authors state that, “Natural forests had greater invertebrate diversity than managed forests and nearly five times as many invertebrates per branch…The number and biomass of invertebrates were related to the number of lichens, even after controlling for sampling location and branch size.
 Other studies have implicated forestry in the decline of non-migratory passerine birds in northern Europe through the destruction and fragmentation of forests, but ourstudy indicates that it may also reduce foraging habitat quality through a reduction in lichen abundance.”
 It might be reasonable to postulate similar effects in North America.

-There are three basic lichen forms that may be found in the Kickapoo Valley Reserve:
+There are three basic lichen forms that may be found in the Kickapoo Valley Reserve, but there are other variations of form that lichens will make at times.
+Here are the three basic forms:

 Fruticose lichen are usually round in cross section and often look like little shrubs or masses of strands.
 They grow upward or hang in long strands.